elirankon/playlist-converter/README.md

         generate: () => {},
     });
     ```
- * Look at the `youtube` directory as a sample for the rest of the things :smile_cat:
+ * Look at the `services/youtube` directory as a sample for the rest of the things :smile_cat:

 ### Big shout out to [Vorpal](http://vorpal.js.org/) for being super awesome!